distractor/distractor.github.io/_pages/projects.md

 ## Trading tools

-Development of local web-based trading tool used to simulation different trading strategies realtime.
+Development of local web-based trading tool used to simulate different trading strategies **realtime**.

 **Note** The project is not open source.
 {: .notice}